qzdl/Samplify/README.md

 print(json.dumps(track_info, indent=2))
 ```

-## Future Development: Notes from cpease00
+## Notes
-The next steps in this project will be to implement a recommendation system,
-which will add new music to the library based on the samples contained in my favorite songs.
-This is also an excuse for me to try out different machine learning techniques to achieve this goal.

-## Contact
-For any questions/suggestions, please email [chris.m.pease@gmail.com](mailto:chris.m.pease@gmail.com)
+This project is based on the work of [Christopher Pease (cpease00)](https://github.com/cpease00/)'s sample collection tool [Spotify-Samples](https://github.com/cpease00/).
+Without his [medium article]() on the topic, I would have had a bunch
+more pain to go through in producing the project as it is now.